 What is a tummy tuck?

-A tummy tuck, or abdominoplasty, is a surgical procedure that tightens and removes excess skin from the front of the abdomen.
+A tummy tuck, or abdominoplasty, in the Boston area is a surgical procedure that tightens and removes excess skin from the front of the abdomen.
 When the sit-up muscles have separated after pregnancy, a tummy tuck will repair that separation – giving the abdomen a tighter and more toned feel.
 Stretchmarks in the lower abdomen can also be removed during a tummy tuck.

 A full tummy tuck generally removes all or most of the excess skin below the belly button and includes an incision around the belly button.
 A mini tummy tuck removes less skin but does not have an incision around the belly button.
 The muscles can be repaired with either a full or mini tummy tuck.